In this series, I dig a little deeper into the meaning of psychological terms. This week’s terms are transference and countertransference.

 Infatuation can be one potential product of either transference or countertransference.
 The infatuation may be directed either from the client towards the therapist, or vice versa.
 Any therapist worth their professional license would recognize this early on and deal with it, either by ending the therapeutic relationship or doing their own work in therapy or supervision.

 Freud also described a “transference neurosis”, which occurs when the relationship with the therapist because the most important relationship in the client’s life, and infantile feelings are directed at the therapist as a sort of parental figure.
 Interpretation is seen as the key therapeutic intervention.

-Borderline personality disorder (BPD) is one of the conditions that can be particularly likely to trigger countertransference reactions on the part of the therapist.
-Adequate supervision is necessary to allow therapists to work through this countertransference with peers and prevent it from impacting the therapeutic relationship.
+Borderline personality disorder (BPD) is one of the conditions that can be particularly likely to trigger countertransference reactions on the part of the therapist or other mental health professional.
+Adequate supervision is important to allow therapists to work through this countertransference with peers and prevent it from interfering with the therapeutic relationship.